 - If a child reports an incident, never brush it aside.
 Take all reports seriously. - Help the victim to see that what has happened is not his/her fault and that he/she is not to blame.
-(Victims often feel that they are somehow responsible or that something is wrong with them). - Give the victim closure of knowing the bully is probably sad/angry/has low self-esteem, and that is why he/she does this behavior (re-stating that this is an unacceptable way to deal with feelings) - Reassure the victim that he/she is safe and the behavior of the bully is not at all acceptable. - Comfort the victim by ensuring he/she feels loved and cared for.
-Constantly remind him/her that he/she is not alone and you are always available for him/her to talk to and confide in. - Discuss with the victim how he/she feels and what he/she would like to do regarding this situation before giving your own suggestions (students may not always be ready to face their bully or deal with the situation). - Discuss with the victim how he/she should handle this situation and any further incidents. - Ensure recording of all the meeting minutes and actions are taken.
+(Victims often feel that they are somehow responsible or that something is wrong with them). - Give the victim closure of knowing the bully is probably sad/angry/has low self-esteem, and that is why he/she does this behavior (re-stating that this is an unacceptable way to deal with feelings) - Reassure the victim that he/she is safe, and the behavior of the bully is not at all acceptable. - Comfort the victim by ensuring he/she feels loved and cared for.
+Constantly remind him/her that he/she is not alone, and you are always available for him/her to talk to and confide in. - Discuss with the victim how he/she feels and what he/she would like to do regarding this situation before giving your own suggestions (students may not always be ready to face their bullying or deal with the situation). - Discuss with the victim how he/she should handle this situation and any further incidents. - Ensure recording of all the meeting minutes and actions are taken. - Implement peer support programs, such as buddy systems for new or vulnerable students.